Gutierrez-lab/oviIN-inputs/README.md

 [oviposition_circuit.ipynb](oviposition_circuit.ipynb) - produces plots of synapse counts in oviposition circuit for figure 1.
 Needs to be cleaned up.
 File can be renamed after editing.

+[hub_bespoke.ipynb](hub_bespoke.ipynb) - produces the primacy plots and addition statistics about the inputs of the oviIN.
+Both figures pull data from neuprint and the second figure requires modularity data.

 [ovi_specs_rankings.ipynb](ovi_specs_rankings.ipynb) - produces plots of rankings within the full Hemibrain for figure 2.
 Also needs to be cleaned up and better organized.
 File can be renamed after editing.

-[hub_spoke_sandbox.ipynb](hub_spoke_sandbox.ipynb) - produces one of the primacy plots (fig. 3A) but that code is buried in the second section.
-This notebook has a lot of extra junk that needs to get cleared out and Rhessa's code to create figure 3B needs to be incorporated.
-File should be renamed when that happens.

 [cluster_deep_dive.ipynb](cluster_deep_dive.ipynb) - produces the wireframe plot with module-color-coded synaptic sites from figure 4C.
 There is also a lot of extra stuff that needs to be cleared out and Rhessa's code for creating figures 4A&B needs to be incorporated.
 File should be renamed when that happens.
 Just realized that this is redundant with mesoscale_connectivity.ipynb.
 I'll edit that file to include this code and then delete this notebook.

+Previous Files:

+hub_spoke_sandbox.ipynb - produces one of the primacy plots (fig. 3A) but that code is buried in the second section.
+This notebook has a lot of extra junk that needs to get cleared out and Rhessa's code to create figure 3B needs to be incorporated.
+File should be renamed when that happens.